lorenka/rosehip-studio/content/services/custom-software.md

 weight: 1
 ---

-At the current time Rosehip Studio is working on iOS applications and websites using the Svelte framework.
+Rosehip Studio is working on products in the food and design industries to help make data easier to understand and share.

-## TastyMap
+## Working!

-TastyMap is Rosehip Studio's first product to jump into the realm of software that connects and clarifies people's food preferences.
+Rosehip Studio's first product jumps into the realm of software that connects and clarifies people's food preferences.

-## Working Together
+## Get in Touch

 Please get in touch if you'd like to collaborate!
 We're interested in design and technology that: